 - It might take a little while, but when Notebooks is done unzipping the archive, you should find all your documents, books and tasks in Notebooks 8.

-Migration under iOS 10
+Migration under iOS 10 or later

 - Make a (non encrypted) backup through iTunes